 “What a great session with my students today!
 You definitely raised the energy level and increased collaboration with teams.
 I can’t wait to reinforce what you discussed with the students.
 You have a real talent!”

-Trent Wachner, Ph.D, Professor, Heider College of Business, Creighton University
+Trent Wachner, Ph.D., Professor, Heider College of Business, Creighton University

 “It’s so refreshing and affirming to be on the same page in working with students; hearing messages about personal choices, attitude, and accountability.
-You set the stage that initiates engagement for the educational process and facilitate their development with your thought-provoking activities and honoring.”
+You set the stage that initiates engagement for the educational process and facilitates their development with your thought-provoking activities and honoring.”

 Sue Ellen Herdt, Counselor/Educator, CHOICES Department Head